tbrianjones/personal_dev_notes/aws/s3fs_backed_sftp_server.md

 -----------
 - `sudo useradd -g ftpusers -s /sbin/nologin userName`
   - home directory will default to `/home/userName`
-  - default permissions and ownership are good (`drwxr-xr-x 2 root root`)
+  - change owner: `sudo chown root:root /home/userName/`
+  - change permissions: `sudo chmod 755 /home/userName/`
 - create a folder called `files` inside the user's home directory
   - `sudo mkdir /home/userName/files/`
   - this is where we'll mount their bucket "folder"
-  - permissions and ownership don't matter as they will be overwritten when we mount a bucket here
+  - permissions and ownership don't matter on this folder as they will be overwritten when we mount a bucket here
+- create a user password
+  - `sudo passwd userName`
+  - enter passwords as prompt
+  -
 ### Mount the User's Bucket-Folder
 - mount the user's S3 home folder to the `files` folder inside their local `/home/` folder
 - ie. mount `s3://sftpBucket/userName/` to `/home/userName/files/`